pranavrajaram/pranavrajaram.github.io/about.md

 </style>
 <body>

-Hi there, my name is Pranav Rajaram and I am a freshman Data Science major at UC San Diego.
-Take a look around and contact me if you have any questions.
+Take a look around and feel free to contact me if you have any questions!

 <h3> Contact </h3>
 <p> Email me at pranavrajaram@gmail.com </p>
 <p> Contact me on twitter @_pranavrajaram </p>
+<p> Connect with me on LinkedIn: https://www.linkedin.com/in/pranavrajaram/ </p>